CiscoTestAutomation/pyats/docs/aetest/retry.rst

 .. _Yield Expressions: https://docs.python.org/3.4/reference/expressions.html#yieldexpr
 .. _Factory Design: http://en.wikipedia.org/wiki/Factory_%28object-oriented_programming%29

-    *What is a  retry?
-Refer to the end of this section.*

 As an integral extension of :ref:`test_parameters` data-driven testing concept, ``aetest`` also supports section retry: reusing section code body by providing